-All new ideological and spiritual movements take place in the context of resistance from older political systems and religious traditions.
+All new political, ideological and spiritual movements take place in the context of resistance from older belief systems and traditions.
 Social conformity to existing established traditions is a human instinct because of our herd nature.

 Old and well entrenched religious paradigms; with their petty rules, unchallenged traditions, organised power structures, privileged leaders, pride and doctrinal legalism, are often the most resistant to change.
-Jesus came up against this seemingly immovable object time and time again in his ministry.
+Jesus came up against this seemingly immovable set of Jewish traditions time and time again in his ministry.

 When we take ground from Satan he can’t attack God so he attacks us.

 For this reason the Bible says anyone who wants to truly live for Jesus will face some persecution (Matthew 16:24).
 In Luke 5:33-6:11 we see the new movement that Jesus started very quickly finding itself upsetting local religious leaders.
-Throughout the Gospels Jesus preached extensively about the power of stale religious traditions to thwart the will of his father, and he made a point of continually confronting them head on (Matthew 23:1-36).
+Throughout the Gospels Jesus preached extensively about the power of stale religious traditions to thwart the will of his Father, and he made a point of continually confronting them because of their pettiness (Matthew 23:1-36).
 Luke chapter five records four examples of this ongoing confrontation that would eventually lead to Jesus’ execution at the hands of the Jewish religious leaders.

-Jesus also specifically encouraged those he knew would suffer for him in the future when he said that anyone who has left his or her family for the sake of the Kingdom will receive a very special reward in a new extended circle of a new spiritual family and friends (Mark 10:29-30).
+Jesus also specifically knew his disciples would suffer for him in the future so he encouraged them by telling them that anyone who has left his or her family for the sake of the Kingdom of God would receive a very special reward, a new extended circle of spiritual friends and family (Mark 10:29-30).
 Be the answer to this prophecy for those around you who suffer!

-The early church suffered persecution continually and tragically, but it actually helped spread the Good News (Acts 8).
-James and Peter even give the following advice from their own bitter experience (James 1:2, 5:11, 1 Peter 2:19).
+The early church did indeed suffer persecution continually and tragically, but it actually helped spread the Good News (Acts 8).
+James and Peter even give the advice from their own bitter experience in their letters (James 1:2, 5:11, 1 Peter 2:19).

 2. HOW THE BHOJPURI MOVMENT HANDLES PERSECUTION